 These allergies tend to be worse in the spring and summer months, when grasses and other plants are actively growing.

-Your child can reduce exposure to grasses, weeds and pollens by:
+The best way to treat your child’s symptoms is to reduce her exposure to grasses, weeds and pollens by:

-- wearing long sleeves and long trousers when sitting on or playing in grass (if she usually develops a skin rash when her skin comes into contact with grass)
+- getting her to wear long sleeves and long trousers when she’s sitting on or playing in grass, if grass is the problem

 - having a bath or shower after playing outside, especially if she feels itchy